 I am a member of the American Dental Association, Northern Nevada Dental Society, Academy of Pediatric Dentistry, Academy of General Dentistry, International Association of comprehensive Aesthetics I keep my knowledge and skills up to date by attending Continuing Educating Courses every year.

 Working with children is my favorite part of pediatric dentistry.
 The opportunity to work with kids always brightens my day and allows me to have fun while providing their dental care.

 While I was born in San Diego, my family moved to Reno when I was five so I consider Reno my home.
 I attended the University of Nevada, Reno for my undergraduate education and then moved to San Francisco to attend the University of the Pacific School of Dentistry.
 In dental school, I quickly realized that treating children was my passion and I decided to specialize in pediatric dentistry.
 I completed my pediatric residency with Lutheran Medical Center at Rady Children’s Hospital in San Diego, as the Chief Resident.

 While in dental school, I married my best friend, Amy.
 Together we love to go hiking, spend time at the lake, and go to Disneyland.
 I also enjoy photography and playing music on the drums and guitar.

-I am a member of the American Academy of Pediatric Dentistry, the American Dental Association, and the University of the Pacific Alumni Pediatric Chapter.
+I am proud to be a diplomat of the American Board of Pediatric Dentistry.
+I am also a member of the American Academy of Pediatric Dentistry, the American Dental Association, and the University of the Pacific Alumni Pediatric Chapter.
 To ensure that my treatment methods are the most current, I attend continuing education courses at both the local and national levels.

 While treating children, I always strive to ensure that they are having fun while in the dental office and develop a trusting relationship with the child and parent.